ePages-de/epages-devportal/_posts/2018/2018-07-19-rocking-the-stage-with-a-localization-tool.md

 1.*In-Context Editor*
 Translators cannot provide high-quality translations without context.
 But the manual effort to provide screenshots for every key is very high.
-With an In-Context editor, you can directly translate the keys in the UI.
+With an In-Context Editor, you can directly translate the keys in the UI.

 2.*Git Synchronization*
 Our developers should be able to focus on their main task: Developing our software.